 The financial decisions made early on in life, even as a teenager, can have a lasting effect on your future.
 Imagine going into marriage and planning a family without the burden of debt or, even better, with some wealth built up already.
 What a great foundation you would be laying for the future for your family.
 Plus you will realize that while everyone else your age is struggling to pay off past debts, you are able to truly enjoy life and have some of those things you truly wanted.
 Make the decision today to not ignore your future for the fun of today.

 4. Know the difference between wants and needs

 Kids, I feel your pain here.
 When you want something, it’s hard to turn off that part of your brain and deny yourself.
 This is not to say that you shouldn’t get what you want in life.
 However, the key is to take care of your needs first and then worry about what you want.
 Taking care of your needs first and making smart financial decisions will allow you to enjoy your wants more without worry.
 If you’ve made goals for your life, financially or otherwise, keep those goals in the forefront to help avoid the temptation to spend spend spend.

 I can still remember the first credit card I ever owned.
 I was in college.
 There was a table with free t-shirts.
 You know this table?!
 Sign up for a credit card and you get a free t-shirt!
 I thought, “I have no income and I’m 18 years old.
 Who is going to approve me for a credit card?”
-Well, the answer was Visa.
+Well, the answer was Chase.
 They approved me for that stupid card, which I used somewhat frequently.
 I quickly realized you actually need money to pay the bill or you get these things called late fees and interest charges.
 They add up quickly.